-1. Go to the main diagnostic menu.
-You can execute smit, select Problem Determination, then Hardware Diagnostics, then Current Shell Diagnostics, or the fast path diag command and then press the Enter key to continue to the screen with the usual menu choices.
+- Go to the main diagnostic menu.
+You can run smit, select Problem Determination, then Hardware Diagnostics, then Current Shell Diagnostics, or the fast path diag command, and then press the Enter key to continue to the screen with the usual menu choices. - 2.
+Select the option Task Selection(Diagnostics, Advanced Diagnostics, Service Aids, etc.) to display the list of tasks.

-- 2. Select the option Task Selection(Diagnostics, Advanced Diagnostics, Service Aids, etc.) to display the list of tasks. - 3.
-Select the task Display or Change Diagnostic Run Time Options to get to a screen that looks similar to the following example:
+3. Select the task Display or Change Diagnostic Run Time Options to get to a screen that looks similar to the following example.

-DISPLAY/CHANGE D LAGNOSTIC RUN TIME OPTIONS 801009 When finished, us Display Diagnos Include Advance Include Error 1 log Analysis used to search err ss Indicators inue.
-Menus [On] [Off] [Off] [7] [On] [On] + + + Diagnostic Even Save changes to nt Log file size o the database?
+DISPLAY/CHANGE D IAGNOSTIC RUN TIME OPTIONS 801009 Select values for When finished, ur Display Diagnor Include Advance Include Error I Number of days Display Progres Diagnostic Ever [On] [Off] [Off] [7] [0n] + + + 5 nt Log file size o the database?
 [100K] [NO] + + F1=Help F5=Reset F2=Refresh F7=Commit F3=Cancel F10=Exit F4=List

-- 4. Make the required changes to the options Diagnostic Event Logging and Diagnostic Event Log file size. - 5.
+- 4. Make the required changes to the Diagnostic Event Logging and Diagnostic Event Log file size options. - 5.
 Press the F7 key to save your changes and exit this screen.